 You’ll still need to boil water separately, but then you’ll pour water over your coffee grounds in much the same way as a typical pour-over.
 If you’re feeling especially resourceful, look for a model with an included filter.
 Some mugs have a steel mesh filter, so you won’t need to bring along any filters, or deal with used ones (although you will have to be sure to clean the steel filter properly after each use).

 As an added bonus, a travel mug will retain heat and keep your coffee hot.
-The mug can also be used for any similar hot drink, or even as a vehicle for some yummy camping stew.
+The mug can also be used for any similar hot drink, or even as a vehicle for some yummy outdoorsy stew.

 3. Submersible Filter